-Because we do not expect to pay dividends in the foreseeable future after our initial public offering, you must rely on a price appreciation of the ADSs for a return on your investment.
+Because we do not expect to pay dividends in the foreseeable future after this offering, you must rely on a price appreciation of the ADSs for a return on your investment.

-We currently intend to retain most, if not all, of our available funds and any future earnings after our initial public offering in November 2022 to fund the development and growth of our business.
+We currently intend to retain most, if not all, of our available funds and any future earnings after this offering to fund the development and growth of our business.
 As a result, we do not expect to pay any cash dividends in the foreseeable future.
 Therefore, you should not rely on an investment in the ADSs as a source for any future dividend income.

 Our board of directors has discretion as to whether to distribute dividends, subject to certain requirements of Cayman Islands law.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
-In either case, all dividends are subject to certain restrictions under Cayman Islands law, namely that our company may pay a dividend out of either profit or a share premium account, provided always that in no circumstances may a dividend be paid if this would result in us being unable to pay its debts as they fall due in the ordinary course of business.
+In either case, all dividends are subject to certain restrictions under Cayman Islands law, namely that our company may pay a dividend out of either profit or a share premium account, provided always that in no circumstances may a dividend be paid if this would result in the Company being unable to pay its debts as they fall due in the ordinary course of business.

 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
 Accordingly, the return on your investment in the ADSs will likely depend entirely upon any future price appreciation of the ADSs.
-There is no guarantee that the ADSs will appreciate in value or even maintain the price at which you purchased the ADSs.
+There is no guarantee that the ADSs will appreciate in value after this offering or even maintain the price at which you purchased the ADSs.
 You may not realize a return on your investment in the ADSs and you may even lose your entire investment in the ADSs.

-The approval or filing of the China Securities Regulatory Commission or other PRC regulatory agencies may be required to maintain our listing status or conduct future offshore securities offerings.
+The approval or filing of the China Securities Regulatory Commission or other PRC regulatory agencies may be required in connection with this offering under PRC law.

 The Regulations on Mergers of Domestic Enterprises by Foreign Investors, or the M&A Rules, purport to require offshore special purpose vehicles that are controlled by PRC companies or individuals and that have been formed for the purpose of seeking a public listing on an overseas stock exchange through acquisitions of PRC domestic companies or assets to obtain CSRC approval prior to publicly listing their securities on an overseas stock exchange.
 The interpretation and application of the regulations remain unclear.
-If the CSRC approval is required, it is uncertain whether we can or how long it will take us to obtain the approval and, even if we obtain such CSRC approval, the approval could be rescinded.
-Any failure to obtain or delay in obtaining the CSRC approval for any of our offshore offerings, or a rescission of such approval we have obtained, would subject us to sanctions imposed by the CSRC or other PRC regulatory authorities, which could include fines and penalties on our operations in China, restrictions or limitations on our ability to pay dividends outside of China, and other forms of sanctions that may materially and adversely affect our business, financial condition, and results of operations.
+If CSRC approval is required, it is uncertain how long it will take for us to obtain such approval, and any failure to obtain or a delay in obtaining CSRC approval for this offering may subject us to sanctions imposed by the CSRC and other PRC regulatory agencies.